 IAS has an active profile of external grants.
-Since 2008, IAS has won grants from the French Embassy (supported by the Mellon Foundation), Kellogg Foundation, Alliance Program, and the Lerner Center for Public Health Promotion.
-These grants have fostered intellectual ties among our faculty and students in education, public health, history, and international affairs.
-The Partnership University Fund (PUF) grant (awarded to the IAS in 2012) has brought the Institute into close collaboration with faculty from Universite Paris 1, the Centre d'Etudes des Mondes Africains (CEMAf), and Sciences Po on a student exchange program, conferences, and research and teaching initiatives.
+Since 2008, IAS has won been awarded grants from the Partnership University Fund, Kellogg Foundation, Alliance Program, and the Lerner Center for Public Health Promotion.
+These grants have fostered intellectual ties among IAS faculty and students in education, public health, history, and international affairs.
+The Partnership University Fund grant (awarded to the IAS in 2012 and again in 2016) has brought the Institute into close collaboration with faculty from Universite Paris 1, the Centre d'Etudes des Mondes Africains (CEMAf), and Sciences Po on a dual certificate in African Studies program and collaborative conferences, research, and teaching initiatives.

-IAS cultivates partnerships within CU and with institutions in New York to provide interdisciplinary and dynamic programming.
+IAS cultivates partnerships within CU and institutions in New York to provide interdisciplinary and dynamic programming.
 Its partnership with the South African Consulate, for example, brings diplomats and policy makers to campus through an annual lecture series in honor of the Columbia alumnus and African National Congress (ANC) founder Pixley Ka Seme.
 Additional collaborations with the New York African Film Festival (NYAFF), the Museum for African Art (MfAA), Mapp International Productions, the Museum of Moving Images (MOMI), and the Schomburg Center for Research in Black Culture have generated dozens of cultural and artistic productions, performances, film-screenings, workshops, and lectures.
 Recent alliances with the Social Science Research Council (SSRC) and The Council for the Development of Social Science Research in Africa (CODESRIA) bring post-doctoral scholars from Africa to Columbia through the IAS Visiting Scholars program.
-Similarly, IAS has partnered with the African Studies Association (ASA) to bring scholars from Africa to Columbia for short-term visits.
+Similarly, IAS partnered with the African Studies Association (ASA) to bring scholars from Africa to Columbia for short-term visits.
 IAS has developed numerous programs, events, and other initiatives in partnership with units at Columbia, most frequently with the Alliance Program, Maison Francaise, Institute for Religion, Culture, and Public Life (IRCPL), George Clement Bond Center for African Education, and Committee on Global Thought (CGT).

 IAS is an essential centralizing forum for events and programs on Africa that initiate critical conversations at Columbia University and in the field of African Studies.
 The continent’s history of colonialism and its extensive diasporic community continuously draw Africa and Africans into a global framework.
 Because of this, a major goal of the IAS is to understand Africa in a global context and to insert an African presence in discussions of globalization and global issues.
-“Africa and the World” is a guiding program theme with discussions on Africa and the Global Financial Crisis, Global Aid in Africa, Africa in the 20th Century World, and the Arts of Citizenship in African Cities.
+“Africa and the World” is a guiding overarching program theme with discussions on Africa and the Global Financial Crisis, Global Aid in Africa, Africa in the 20th Century World, and the Arts of Citizenship in African Cities as major discussions.
 A significant strength of the IAS therefore has been its navigation of the global turn and, through its various initiatives, engaging discussions of globalization and global issues with Africa at the center.

-While the IAS is very much committed to a global focus, we remain convinced that the regional institutes are essential to preserving the particularity of difference within potentially homogenizing global agenda and that each region brings a unique set of impulses, experiences, and knowledges to bear on global issues.
+While the IAS is very much committed to a global focus, we remain convinced that the area-studies institutes are essential to preserving the particularity of difference within potentially homogenizing global agenda and that each region brings a unique set of impulses, experiences, and knowledges to bear on global issues.
 We believe that it is the role of the IAS to bring an African presence to discussions, topics, and key concerns at regional, national, local, inter-regional, and global levels, and build our program agenda on Africa with an eye on global questions and concerns.